folio-org/perf-testing/api-scripts/patron/placing-holds/README.md

 - FOLIO release: FameFlower

 #Sql queries from jmeter-supported-data folder
-- users.csv <br/>
+The ids of users and the ids of instances have been pulled which don't have requests in order to not clean requests which have already existed

+- user_ids_without_requests.csv (the users' ids have been cut to 10000 records, that's enough to run a 30-min test with 20 users)<br/>
 `SELECT us.jsonb->>'id' FROM fs09000000_mod_users.users as us WHERE us.jsonb->>'id' NOT IN (SELECT req.jsonb->>'requesterId'
 	FROM fs09000000_mod_circulation_storage.request as req GROUP BY jsonb->>'requesterId');
 `

-- instances_without_requests.csv <br/>
+- instances_without_requests.csv (the instances' ids have been cut to 10000 records, that's enough to run a 30-min test with 20 users)<br/>
 `SELECT distinct inst.id
 	FROM fs09000000_mod_inventory_storage.instance as inst, fs09000000_mod_inventory_storage.holdings_record as hr, fs09000000_mod_inventory_storage.item as it WHERE inst.id=hr.instanceid AND hr.id=it.holdingsrecordid
 	AND it.jsonb->>'id' NOT IN (SELECT req.jsonb->>'itemId'
 	FROM fs09000000_mod_circulation_storage.request as req GROUP BY jsonb->>'itemId');
 `

+- user_ids_to_clean.csv (the set of users' ids to clean requests, they are used for a DB request.
+They have been created manually using instances_without_requests.csv file in Notepad using replace function with parameters:
+Find What = \n
+Replace with = ',')

 - service_points.csv <br/>
 they are received on UI

-## How does the test work?
+- postgresql-42.2.14.jar (Database driver for DB request)

+## Thread groups:
-The test contains 4 thread groups:
+The test contains of 3 thread groups:
 - Login - for identification and authentication, it is executed only 1 time
-- Clean - for cleaning if an user has already created a request for an instance.
-It is turned off by default(The loop count = 0).
-To turn on the clean, need to change the loop count
+- Clean requests - DB request to clean the requests by users' ids.
 - Place an instance-level request - the api test which is tested

-- Delete created requests - for deleting all created requests which have been created by the "Place an instance-level request" thread group.
-By default, it is turned on.
-It can be turned off by changing loop count to 0.
+## Before the test execution:
+need to change JDBC Connection Configuration
+- Database url like `jdbc:postgresql://{host}:{port}/{db_name}`
+- Username
+- Password